Martin-L\"of reducibility and cost functions: Each K -trivial set is ML-complete for a cost function

-We note that $\cost_A$ may not behave in an overly nice way.
-We build a c.e.\ $K$-trivial~$A$ such that the class of sets obeying $\cost_A$ is not closed downward under $\leT$.
-In fact, in our example $T(A)\not\models \cost_A$, where $T(A)$ is the shift of $A$, obtained by deleting the first bit.
+We will provide an example showing that $\cost_{(A)}$ may not behave in an overly nice way.
+We build a c.e.\ $K$-trivial~$A$ such that the class of sets obeying $\cost_{(A)}$ is not closed downward under $\leT$.
+In fact, in our example $T(A)\not\models \cost_{(A)}$, where $T(A)$ is the shift of $A$, obtained by deleting the first bit.

 As before, $\Upsilon$ denotes a universal Turing functional.
 Let~$A$ be $K$-trivial.
-The idea for defining $\cost_A$ is as follows.
+The idea for defining $\cost_{(A)}$ is as follows.
 Suppose first that~$A$ is c.e., and let~$\seq{A_s}$ be an effective enumeration of~$A$ that obeys~$\cost_\Omega$ \cite{Nies:CalculusOfCostFunctions}.
-We want to define $\cost_A$ so that we can capture by a $\cost_A$-bounded test all the reals~$Z$ such that $\Upsilon^Z = A$.
+We want to define $\cost_{(A)}$ so that we can capture by a $\cost_{(A)}$-bounded test all the reals~$Z$ such that $\Upsilon^Z = A$.
 The natural test is $\+U_k = \bigcup_{s\ge k} \Upsilon_s^{-1}[A_s\rest{k}]$.
 So we define $\limcost_A(k) = \leb(\+U_k)$.
 Why does~$A$ obey this cost function?
-Since the approximation is left-c.e., $A$ does not have to pay for the measure of those oracles that compute $A\rest{k}$ correctly: these only appear after~$A\rest{k}$ has settled, and after that, all changes to $A$ are beyond~$k$.
-So we only need to pay for the measure of those reals~$Z$ that compute an incorrect version $A_s\rest{k}$.
+Since the approximation is left-c.e., $A$ does not have to pay for the measure of the oracles that compute $A\rest{k}$ correctly: these only appear after~$A\rest{k}$ has settled, and after that, all changes to $A$ are beyond~$k$.
+So $A$ only needs to pay for the measure of those reals~$Z$ that compute an incorrect version $A_s\rest{k}$.
 This price is bounded by the increase of the measure of the error set: those oracles that compute some string to the left of~$A$.
 Thus the total $A$-cost is the same as the total $A$-cost of an additive cost function, and hence bounded by the total $\cost_\Omega$-cost of this enumeration; but this was chosen to be finite.

 When $A$ is not c.e., we use a c.e.\ intermediary.
 Let us give the details of the definition.
-By~\cref{thm:ML_degrees_ce_generated}, fix a c.e.\ set $C\equiv_{\ML}A$ that computes~$A$; let~$\Psi$ be a Turing functional such that $A = \Psi^C$.
+By~\cref{thm:ML_degrees_ce_generated}, fix a c.e.\ set $C\equiv_\ML A$ that computes~$A$; let~$\Psi$ be a Turing functional such that $A = \Psi^C$.
 Fix an enumeration $\seq{C_s}$ of~$C$ and an approximation $\seq{A_s}$ of~$A$ that witnesses $A \models \cost_\Omega$.
 By speeding up both $\Psi$ and our approximations, we may assume that $A_s\uhr{s} \preceq \Psi_s^{C_s}$ for every $s$.
 To unify our construction with the earlier discussion, we assume that if $A$ is c.e., then $C = A$ and $\Psi$ is the natural reduction with identity bounded use.

 Similarly to what we did above, we let

 and

 we then let